RichLewis007/check-cloud-drive/README.md

 ## Configuration

-The application stores all configuration in `~/.check_cloud_drives_config.json`.
+The application stores all configuration in `CheckCloudDrivesConfig.toml` in the project root directory.
 This file includes:
 - List of monitored drives
 - Window position and size
 - Stay on top preference